wwangaz/CustomeView/README.md

 # CustomeView
 A project for customize views

-include:
+# include:
-Piechart: basic draw arcs, lines and text
+1.Piechart: draw arcs, lines and text.

-WheelView: master the scroll by using handler AutoCompleteTextView
+2.WheelView: master the scroll by using handler.

+3.AdvanceMailCompleteTextView : combine views together

-BottomSheetDialog : extends from system compnent
+4.PromoteBottomSheetDialog : extends from system component.

+tobe added AutowrapLayout, LinepointLayout